 As the Army expanded during war-time, so did their construction efforts.
 More bases, vehicles, and machines meant that the U.S. needed an inexpensive and reliable solution to keep up with the growing demand.
-There was already a rapidly-growing market for asbestos, and the discovery of new asbestos deposits across Canada, Russia, and China meant that the military could take full advantage as well.
+When researchers discovered new asbestos deposits across Canada, Russia, and China, this meant that the military could take full advantage too.

-At the time, asbestos was prized as a miracle.
-It could be used in nearly every application where the military needed a heat-resistant material.
-Textiles, metal plating, concrete, pipes, and even floor tiles were made with asbestos to improve upon them.
-However, this dropped off for most manufacturers in the 1980s after a definitive connection between asbestos and cancer was drawn.
+At the time, people thought asbestos was a prized miracle, manufacturers all over the world made heat-resistant material with asbestos.
+They made textiles, metal plating, concrete, pipes, and even floor tiles the mineral, as reinforcement.
+However, in the 1980s, after medical professionals drew a definitive connection between asbestos and cancer, demand for the mineral dropped.
 The Army even went through and attempted to remove asbestos where possible.
 However, it is impossible to completely remove something so prevalent.

-Aside from potential exposure on bases and in Army vehicles, certain soldiers were at greater risk of being exposed to asbestos during their service.
+Aside from potential asbestos risks on bases and in Army vehicles, veterans could have exposed themselves to the mineral on other occasions.
+Some soldiers had a higher risk of asbestos exposure at their jobs during their time of service.
 If you worked in any of the following jobs, you may have been exposed and should be tested for lung-related diseases: